khulnasoft/khulnasoft/doc/dev/background-information/web/web_app.md

-# Developing the Sourcegraph web app
+# Developing the Khulnasoft web app

-Guide to contribute to the Sourcegraph web app.
+Guide to contribute to the Khulnasoft web app.
 Please also see our general [TypeScript documentation](../languages/typescript.md).

 ## Local development

 See [common commands for local development](../../setup/quickstart.md).
-Commands specifically useful for the web team can be found in the root [package.json](https://sourcegraph.com/github.com/khulnasoft/khulnasoft/-/blob/package.json).
+Commands specifically useful for the web team can be found in the root [package.json](https://khulnasoft.com/github.com/khulnasoft/khulnasoft/-/blob/package.json).
-Also, check out the web app [README](https://sourcegraph.com/github.com/khulnasoft/khulnasoft/-/blob/client/web/README.md).
+Also, check out the web app [README](https://khulnasoft.com/github.com/khulnasoft/khulnasoft/-/blob/client/web/README.md).

 ### Prerequisites